Neighbourhood enhancement grants

 It's a great opportunity for youth to take a leadership role in planning and implementing community-based projects with neighbours - which looks good on a resume and post-secondary application!
 Get creative and make a difference in your neighbourhood!

-Applications for 2020 projects are ongoing.
+Applications for 2022 projects are being accepted on a rolling basis.
+Stayed tuned for applications for 2023 projects!
 If you have an idea, but need help with the application or getting started, email email@example.com.

 While we always encourage new and innovate project ideas, here are some common project possibilities: